From Long Ago

 Check-in: Go around circle.
 Each child and adult says his or her name, and then may say one good thing and one bad thing that has happened in the past week (anyone may pass).

-This week’s story is great fun to act out, and by now the children should be getting pretty good at doing so.
+By now the children should be getting pretty good at acting out stories.

 Ask: “Who are the characters in this story?”
-There are some great characters in the story, including Kung the Tall (Confucius’ father), Kung’s wife (who is not named in the story, but her name was Yan Zhengzai), the Unicorn, the two Dragons, the Five Old Men, and the baby Confucius.
-In addition, there is a Voice from the Sky, which could be everyone who doesn’t take one of the other roles.
-It is important to tell the children that Chinese dragons are not like Western dragons — Western dragons are often bad or evil, hoard gold, and kill people; but Chinese dragons are good, and wise, and omens of good fortune.
+There are some great characters in the story, including K’ung Ho (Confucius’ father); Yan Zhengzai (his wife), the baby Kong Qiu, the Qilin (unicorn), the Dragons, the Five Old Men, etc. In addition, there is a Voice from the Sky, which could be everyone who doesn’t take one of the other roles.
+It is important to tell the children that Chinese dragons are not like Western dragons.
+While Western dragons are often bad or evil, hoard gold, and kill people, Chinese dragons are good, and wise, and omens of good fortune.

 Determine where the stage area will be, and the lead teachers sits facing the stage.
 As usual, the lead teacher reads the story, prompting actors as needed to act out their parts.
 Depending on the size of the class, some children make take on more than one role (e.g., the Unicorn could also be a Dragon, and a Dragon could be one of the Five Old Men).
 Also, feel free to assign parts regardless of gender.